Introduction

 The Getting Started with D-Wave Solvers guide is an introduction to QPU solvers.
 For a more advanced, technical description of QPUs, see the QPU Solver Datasheet guide.

-D-Wave makes available two QPU solvers: the Advantage and the D-Wave 2000Q.
+D-Wave currently makes available the Advantage quantum computer.